Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Did you recently add a new dog to your home and your dog is barking at your husband/daughter/son?
-Did a new boyfriend or girlfriend move in and now your dog is barking at him/her the moment he/she comes into the house or in the room your dog is in?
-If so, be rest assured; you are not alone.
+Did you recently add a new dog to your home?
+Has it been barking at your husband, daughter, or son?
+Did a new boyfriend or girlfriend move in and now your dog is barking at them the moment they enter the house or the room your dog is in?
+If so, rest assured that you are not alone.
 Countless dogs are uncomfortable when new people enter their homes!

-Even though dogs do not go through divorces or need to balance their checkbooks at the end of the month, changes can stress them out.
-Many people assume that dogs who are barking at people that are walking into the room or through a door are doing so because they want to be "in control" of who comes into their perceived "territory."
-However, behind what looks like a bold dog engaging in territorial aggression is often a fearful dog who is simply feeling unsafe.
+Even though dogs do not go through divorces or need to balance their checkbooks at the end of the month, changes can still stress them out.
+Many people assume that dogs that are barking at people who are walking into a room or through a door are doing so because they want to be "in control" of who comes into their perceived "territory."
+However, behind what looks like a bold dog engaging in territorial aggression is often a fearful dog who simply feels unsafe.

-Unfortunately, this misinterpretation often only makes matters worse.
+Unfortunately, this misinterpretation often makes matters worse.
 Some people may feel like they "must challenge the dog" by moving into its space and waiting for it to back down.
-This approach only increases the dog's fear and the dog may feel even more motivated to bark/lunge/growl more in the future because this person has now proven to them that he/she is truly scary and untrustworthy.
+This approach only increases the dog's fear and may make it feel even more motivated to bark/lunge/growl more in the future because this person has now proven to them that they are truly scary and untrustworthy.
 Not to mention that cornering a fearful dog can result in defensive biting!

-The truth is, dogs seek security and peace in the home just as humans do and there is nothing worse than not being able to relax because a particular person makes dogs uncomfortable and nervous.
+The truth is that dogs seek security and peace in the home just as humans do, and there is nothing worse than not being able to relax because a particular person makes dogs uncomfortable and nervous.
 These dogs may not get the restful sleep they need and they may never really fully relax.

 It doesn't take long for dogs to learn to use their barking behaviors to let a particular person know they are getting too close for comfort.
-Fearful dogs will therefore often lunge, bark, growl and show their teeth to inform that they do not appreciate having their personal spaces invaded by a particular person/persons.
+Fearful dogs will therefore often lunge, bark, growl, and show their teeth to signal that they do not appreciate having their personal spaces invaded by a particular person/persons.

 If this helps in sending the mouse away, most likely you'll keep on doing the stomping and hissing behavior because you don't want mice near you!
-So soon this becomes your default behavior when you see a mouse approach.
+Soon, this becomes your default behavior when you see a mouse approach.
 Did hissing and stomping your feet though teach you to like mice more?
-Most likely not, you'll still think mice are scary creatures and you'll just keep doing these behaviors to maintain distance from these critters.
+Most likely not—you probably still think mice are scary creatures, and you'll probably keep doing these behaviors to maintain distance from these critters.

-In the same way, dogs who are fearful will often revert to their barking/lunging/growling because it is highly reinforcing.
-For science junkies out there, looking for an explanation, it's a matter of negative reinforcement.
-The behavior of barking/lunging/snarling is reinforced because it makes the "bad person" or "unpleasant situation" go away.
+In the same way, dogs who are fearful often revert to their barking/lunging/growling because it is highly reinforcing.
+For the science junkies out there looking for an explanation, it's a matter of negative reinforcement.
+The behavior of barking/lunging/snarling is reinforced because it makes the "bad person" that makes them feel uncomfortable or "unpleasant situation" go away.

-Back to being terrified of mice, how would you feel if one day, upon seeing a mouse, a 20 dollar bill magically fell from the sky?
-At first you probably would be surprised and may think it's just a mere coincidence, but what if this reliably happens EVERY single time?
-Every time a mouse appears, a 20 dollar bill falls down.
-Hmmmm, at this point, most likely mice are starting to become appealing!
+Back to being terrified of mice, how would you feel if one day, upon seeing a mouse, a 20-dollar bill magically fell from the sky?
+At first, you probably would be surprised and may think it's just a mere coincidence, but what if this reliably happens every single time?
+Every time a mouse appears, a 20-dollar bill falls down.
+At this point, most likely mice are starting to become appealing!

 Desensitization means in layman terms "to make less sensitive".
-Back to the fear of mice, would you feel better if you were closed in a room full with mice or if you were given time to get used to being around mice?
+Back to the fear of mice, would you feel better if you were immersed in a room full of mice or if you were given time to get used to being around mice in a step-by-step gradual approach?
 Most likely, the latter.
 Overcoming fear takes time and requires baby steps meaning that we are exposed to less intense versions of what we fear.
 If you are exposed to a too intense version of a fear-evoking stimulus, there are high chances your fear will increase rather than diminish.

 So with this in mind, with the help of a professional, you should work on presenting less intense versions of your dog's fear and create positive associations with it.
 Next, let's see an example of some work I did with a client's dog who barked every time her new boyfriend walked into the house.

 We met on a quiet Saturday morning and I asked that her boyfriend stayed in the yard until he was given directions.
 I had my phone ready to communicate with him and provide him with detailed directions.
-In the meanwhile, I was sitting on the couch with the owner (for sake of privacy, let's call her Sally) and Molly was a on leash next to her.
-The owner had a treat pouch full of bite-sized high-value treats, but I told her to keep several readily available in her hand.
+In the meantime, I sat on the couch with the owner while Molly was on the leash next to her.
+The owner had a treat pouch full of high-value, bite-sized treats, and I told her to keep several readily available in her hand.

-We then decided to further increase criteria, and this time have the boyfriend say something upon coming in and taking a few steps.
+We then decided to further increase the criteria and this time have the boyfriend say something upon coming in and taking a few steps.
 Every time he said something, Molly was given treats.
-We also gradually added in the mix him giving out fake coughs, walking more heavily, carrying noisy tools, clapping his hands, and more.
+We also gradually added fake coughs, walking more heavily, carrying noisy tools, clapping hands, and more.
 Treats were always given when these noises occurred.
 Molly was starting to understand the game; indeed, every time she heard a less intense version of something that in the past concerned her, she would search for her treat.

-It's OK, we are humans and we make mistakes some times.
+It's OK, we are humans and we make mistakes sometimes.
 Molly's barking though told us that she wasn't ready for this intensity level.
-So we practiced having the boyfriend pretend to pick up something from a distance, but we further split this in small segments to not overwhelm Molly.
-We told the boyfriend to just bend down a bit and gave Molly a treat, then told him to bend half way and gave Molly a treat and then told him to bend all the way and gave Molly 2-3 treats at once.
+So we practiced having the boyfriend pretend to pick up something from a distance, but we further split this into small segments to not overwhelm Molly.
+We told the boyfriend to just bend down a bit and gave Molly a treat, then told him to bend halfway and gave Molly a treat and then told him to bend all the way and gave Molly 2-3 treats at once.
 We ended this session with this positive ending so to leave a happy impression in her mind.

 I knew my work was finally over when Sally's boyfriend was able to able to come into the room, talk, cough, pick up items and then even sit down next to Sally.
 Every time the boyfriend was able to sit down next to Sally, the boyfriend would give Molly a big reward consisting of an entire cookie or a pig ear or small bully stick to chew on.
 Molly became more and more comfortable around the boyfriend and we knew he gained her trust when one day she even managed to walk onto his lap and fell asleep!
 Way to go Molly!